juntylpro1/secure-enterprise/faqs-projects.md

 {: faq}
 {: support}

-Any user that is a member of your account that is assigned access to the project service, {{site.data.keyword.bpshort}}, and the resource group for your project can access your project.
+Any user that is a member of your account that is assigned access to the {{site.data.keyword.cloud_notm}} Projects service, {{site.data.keyword.bpshort}}, and the resource group for your project can access your project.